eileenhartnett/NLP-DeepLearning-Reddit-Project/README.md

 - How have posts changed pre and post onset of covid-19?

 ### Executive Summary
-Still working on the project:
+Still working on the project so this is more of a to-do list:
+- Make sure I've added random seed to each analysis
+- Add requirements.txt file
 - Will further investigate whether the use of a CNN on each subreddit makes the most sense
 - Need to finish running the CNN models
 - Whether SMOTE was the optimal way to handle class imblanace